dotenorio/clipboard-manager-electron/README.md

 $ npm run build-windows
 ```

-Go to folder `dist/clipboard-manager-electron-win32-ia32` and execute the `clipboard-manager-electron.exe`
+Go to folder `dist/clipboard-manager-electron-win32-ia32` and execute the `clipboard-manager-electron.exe` and be happy.